progressivis/progressivis/doc/custom_modules.md

 To summarize, a module has a simple life cycle.
 It is first created and then connected to other modules in a dataflow graph.
 At some later point, the dataflow is [validated by the scheduler](#validity).
 If something is wrong, the new dataflow is not installed in the scheduler since the program is invalid in some way and should be fixed by the user.
 For example, a required input slot is not connected to the module.

 Once the dataflow graph is validated, the module is runnable and its state turns to **ready**.
-When the module is **run**, its method `run_step()` is called with a few parameters; this is where the execution takes place.
+When the module is **run**, its method `run_step()` is called with a few parameters; this is where the main progressive execution takes place.

-As a simple example, the dataflow of the [user guide example](#quantiles-variant) is shown below:
+As a simple example, the dataflow of the [user guide example](#quantiles-variant) is shown below.
+For each module, the input slots are on the top, the output slots on the bottom, and the name (unique identifier) and type in the middle.
 ```{eval-rst}
 .. progressivis_dot:: ./userguide1.py
 ```
-The modules are first ordered linearly using [topological sorting](https://en.wikipedia.org/wiki/Topological_sorting), according to the dataflow graph made of modules linked by slots.
+The scheduler first orders the modules linearly using [topological sorting](https://en.wikipedia.org/wiki/Topological_sorting), according to the dataflow graph made of modules linked by slots.
 Then, the scheduler runs them in order and starts again in the end.
 For each module, the scheduler calls the method `Module.is_ready()` and, if it returns `True`, it calls the method `Module.run()` that calls the method `Module.run_step()` described in the next section.
 When reaching the end of the module list, the Scheduler cleans-up its list by removing all the modules that have finished their work.
 This means that modules have an internal state, `Module.state`, with the following possible values: